 Nobody wants to run to the nearest pharmacy or convenience store in the middle of summer vacation fun for an over-the-counter medication or first aid supply.
-And if you’re traveling to a more remote location, smaller stores can hike up the prices on these items based on simple supply and demand.
+And if you’re traveling to a more remote location, smaller stores can hike up the prices on these items based on supply and demand.
 Pack the medications and supplies you and your family tend to use most during the summer months.
 Make a list of family members and their daily medications, include age-appropriate doses and a schedule with times of day.
 If you’re currently taking a prescription medication, make sure you have enough to get you through your trip.
 And if you’re flying and planning to pack your prescriptions in a carry-on, keep them in an easily accessible location in case a TSA agent needs to examine them.
 A clear plastic bag works great.

 Don’t forget to bring supplies to prevent illness and injury—sunscreen SPF 30 or greater and bug spray are key items to keep you safe and feeling good in the summer months.
 Check expiration dates on containers before you pack.
-And don’t forget antibacterial hand wipes or alcohol-based hand sanitizer containing at least 60% alcohol, perfect to combat against germs on planes, at airports and on road trips with several stops.
+And include some antibacterial hand wipes or alcohol-based hand sanitizer containing at least 60% alcohol, perfect to combat against germs on planes, at airports and on road trips with several stops.

 You should also include basic first aid supplies like a thermometer, bandages, ibuprofen or aspirin for kids and adults, and aloe for sunburn relief.
 Having these items on hand can save you money and keep you from scrambling if you need relief during your travels.
 The Center for Disease Control and Prevention has this helpful list to guide you as you pack smart for any trip.